MichalADA/Event-Reservation-and-Management-System/README.md

 # Event Reservation and Management System

-A comprehensive event reservation and management system utilizing various databases for optimal storage and processing of different data types.
+Not working so far problem with Mongo database in tests folder appears in future application performance tests A comprehensive event reservation and management system utilizing various databases for optimal storage and processing of different data types.

 ## Project Description